aksel-blaise/garymorph/analysis/linear-metrics.md

 Ford, Phillips, and Haag (1955) used a series of metrics (maximum length) to assign Gary varieties at the Jaketown site.
 The approach empoyed here enlists all of Ford and Webb’s (1956) reported metrics, and applies them to each of the points.
-Those points that do not match with one of the three criteria were assigned as unidentified ( *UID* ).
+Those points that do not articulate with one of the three criteria were assigned as unidentified (UID), and should be considered as Gary with no type-variety assignment.
 Due to the degree of overlap in those ranges associated with the Gary type-varieties advanced by Ford, Phillips, and Haag (1956), it is expected that *Gary Stemmed* will fall out due to overlap in length with *Broad Gary Stemmed*, and overlap in width with *Typical Gary Stemmed*.